rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 > Note: Some people call this anti-pattern of using primitive values when a
 > complex type would be more appropriate *primitive obsession*.

-Listing12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
+Listing 12-6 shows the addition of a struct named `Config` defined to have fields named `query` and `filename`.
 We’ve also changed the `parse_config` function to return an instance of the `Config` struct and updated `main` to use the struct fields rather than having separate variables: